garyfoohw/ULD_locks_detection/train/README.md

   <h1>ULD Locks Detection</h1>
 </div>

-## Training the model
+## First things

 There is only one way to operate this notebook - via Google Colab.
-The notebook is designed to mount to Google Drive to upload trained models.
+The notebook is designed to mount to Google Drive to upload trained model files when training is complete.

+You will also need a Roboflow account and your account's API KEY.

 ## Dependencies